zhen-huan-hu/language-sas/README.md

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add modifications, patches, etc.

 ### Syntax highlighting
-Syntax highlighting supports base SAS syntax up to ver.
-9.3; supports highlighting different statment keywords in data step section and procedure section.
-Also supports highlighting SQL keywords.
+Syntax highlighting supports base SAS syntax up to ver. **9.3**; supports highlighting different statment keywords in **data step section** and **procedure section**.
+Also supports highlighting SQL procedure keywords.

 ![Syntax highlighting](https://cloud.githubusercontent.com/assets/9272721/6988864/f2a92720-da1a-11e4-9dc7-8bb0d4a95800.PNG)
 > One Dark theme is used in the screenshot.